 Sex Week will include programming that encourages and celebrates safe sexual practices, including usage of condoms and birth control.
 Sex Week will inform people on how to obtain various forms of contraception, as well as how to avoid and treat STIs.
 Our programming is committed to being medically accurate and will discuss how to talk to one's doctor about sex.

-Sex Week will include programming that is compelling, insightful, and relevant to people along the gender spectrum.
-In addition to having hospitality towards all genders, Sex Week will foster discussions about the theory and history behind gender roles in our culture and the expectations those create for interpersonal relationships and relationships with society.
+Sex Week will include programming that is relevant to people along the gender spectrum.
+In addition to having hospitality towards all genders, Sex Week will foster discussions about the theory and history behind gender roles in our culture and the expectations those create for interpersonal and societal relationships.
 This will include discussion about prescriptive versions of masculinity and femininity and their healthier, more sustainable alternatives, as well as the limits put on individuals because of their gender role performance.

 In keeping with the WHO’s definition of sexual health, SEAT recognizes that pleasure is a key element of the sexual experience.
 Sex Week will include events that teach participants how to define what they want and communicate that to their partners in a way that makes sexual activity pleasurable for all involved.

 Sexuality is an important part of the human experience.
 To make the best sexual health decisions, we need to have the best information.
 SEAT strives to empower students by giving them information necessary to make good choices.
 This means providing a holistic understanding of sexuality that includes historical, cultural, and societal perspectives, in addition to basic health and safety information.
 Sex Week will include events that acknowledge the value of the student voice and the autonomy of every person.